Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Louisiana Stats and Trends

-- The Ragin' Cajuns have been underdogs by 2 points or more one time this season and have not covered the spread once.
+- The Ragin' Cajuns have yet to cover the spread this season when underdogs by 3 points or more.

-- Louisiana's games this year have hit the over on one of five set point totals (20%).
+- Louisiana's games this year have gone over the point total one time in five opportunities (20%).

 - Louisiana is 1-2 against the spread and 3-0 overall when the team totals over 364.8 yards.

-- The Ragin' Cajuns have turned the ball over four times, three fewer times than the Mountaineers have forced turnovers (7).
+- This season the Ragin' Cajuns have four turnovers, three fewer than the Mountaineers have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.